demisto/content/Packs/RsaNetWitnessPacketsAndLogs/Integrations/RSANetWitnessPacketsAndLogs/README.md

 <td style="width: 97px;">concentratorPort</td>
 <td style="width: 61px;">integer</td>
 <td style="width: 508px;">
-<p>Port to use with concentratorIP 50105 (SSL/NON-SSL) for concentrator, 50103 (SSL/NON-SSL) for broker.</p>
+<p>Port to use with concentratorIP.
+50105 (SSL/NON-SSL) for concentrator, 50103 (SSL/NON-SSL) for broker.</p>
 </td>
 </tr>
 <tr>
 <td style="width: 97px;">useSSL</td>
 <td style="width: 61px;">boolean</td>
 <td style="width: 508px;">
 <p>Send request in HTTPS instead of HTTP.
-By default the parameter is set to True but if your appliance is not configure to use SSL you can change it here.</p>
+By default the parameter is set to True but if your appliance is not configured to use SSL you can change it here.</p>
 </td>
 </tr>
 </tbody>